malkaviano/cashback/README.md

 - Consume Sales and Cashback endpoints

 Documentation:
-- Root path will show the swagger
+- Root path will show the swagger (not showing on the deploy, locally it's ok)

 About: